UmbrellaCrow612/fluf/desktop/README.md

 Building:

-- Build index.js and preload with es build
+- Build index.js and preload with es build excluding electron and node pty etc packs
-- Copy pack json and any other files as well as built index and preload into
+- Copy pack json, .env and es build into dist
+- Copy any external deps - for now typescriopt server source code into dist as well for lang suppport
 - Download any external binarys into bin
 - All files made for final packing